IPGP/rinexmod/README.md

 # Project Overview

+This project is composed of 4 scripts.

-This script takes a list of RINEX Hanakata compressed files (.d.Z), extract the rinex files and allows to pass to teqc parameters to modify headers, then put them back to Hanakata Z format.
-It permits also to rename the  files changing the four first characters with another station code.
+* rinexmod.py takes a list of RINEX Hanakata compressed files (.d.Z), extract the rinex files and modifiy the file's header using a teqc subprocess.
+It then compress them back to Hanakata Z format in an output folder.
+It also allows renaming the files by changing the four first characters with another station code.
+Two ways of passing parameters to teqc are possible, passing the teqc as an argument, or passing a sitelog as an argument.
+In this case, the script will treat only files corresponding to the same station as the provided sitelog, and will take the start and end time of each proceeded file and use them to extract the wright station instrumentation from the sitelog. of the corresponding period

+* get_m3g_sitelogs.py will get last version of sitelogs from M3G repository and write them in an observatory dependent subfolder.

+* batch_rinexmod.py will read a folder and extract rinex files, or read directly a file containing a list of rinex files.
+It will then identify the corresponding sitelogs, and launch rinexmod.py for each of the sitelog and station rinex file pairs.
+It can also launch get_m3g_sitelogs.py as an option to be sure to use last sitelogs version.

+* crzmeta.py will extract rinex file's header information, uncompressing the file and lauching teqc +meta, prompting the result, and deleting the temporary uncompressed file.
+This permits to access quickly the header information without uncompressing mannually the file.

+# rinexmod.py

 Two ways of passing parameters to teqc are possible: